-- type name: article type name - type translated: article type name translated to the environment language - <date attribute>: article creation date field (year, month, day etc.) - · creation date: article creation date; you can customize the date display format by using the filter camp date format - publish date: article publish date; you can customize the date display format by using the filter camp date format - last update: time of the last article edit - template: the full path of the article template file - type-> <article_type_attribute>: returns the content of an article field specific to a certain article type (see the "Article Types" chapter in Newscoop for Journalists and Editors); read the chapter Date and e-mail formatting in this Cookbook for formatting the content of type date/time; see also the notes below - url name: the article name used in URL display (see the "Creating An Article" chapter in Newscoop for Journalists and Editors) - translated to(<language code>): true if an article translation for the language with the given code existed - subtitles_count(<field_name>): returns the number of the subtitles in the given content field; the article name is counted as the first subtitle so this function returns a number greater or equal to 1.
-If the specified field was not a content field it returns null - subtitle_url_id(<field_name>): returns the URL parameter which sets the number of the subtitle to be displayed from the field <field name> - current_subtitle_no(<field_name>): returns the number of the subtitle which will be displayed through the statement {{ \$gimme->article-><field_name>}}; 0 for the default subtitle, I for the first subtitle defined in the article content field etc. - publication: the publication to which this article belongs to object of type publication (see the chapter "Publication") - issue: the issue to which this article belongs to object of type issue (see the chapter "Issue") - section: the section to which this article belongs to object of type section - language: the article language object of type language (see the chapter "Language") - owner: the user who created the article object of type user (see the chapter "User") - defined: boolean value (true/false) true if the article was set in the current environment; false otherwise
+- type_name: article type name - type translated: article type name translated to the environment language - <date_attribute>: article creation date field (year, month, day etc.) - creation_date: article creation date; you can customize the date display format by using the filter camp_date_format - publish_date: article publish date; you can customize the date display format by using the filter camp_date_format - last update: time of the last article edit - template: the full path of the article template file - type-> <article_type>-> <article_type_attribute>: returns the content of an article field specific to a certain article type (see the "Article Types" chapter in Newscoop for Journalists and Editors); read the chapter Date and e-mail formatting in this Cookbook for formatting the content of type date/time; see also the notes below - url_name: the article name used in URL display (see the "Creating An Article" chapter in Newscoop for Journalists and Editors) - translated_to(<language_code>): true if an article translation for the language with the given code existed - subtitles_count(<field_name>): returns the number of the subtitles in the given content field; the article name is counted as the first subtitle so this function returns a number greater or equal to 1.
+If the specified field was not a content field it returns null. - subtitle_url_id(<field_name>): returns the URL parameter which sets the number of the subtitle to be displayed from the field <field_name> - current_subtitle_no(<field_name>): returns the number of the subtitle which will be displayed through the statement {{ \$gimme->article-><field_name> }}; 0 for the default subtitle, 1 for the first subtitle defined in the article content field etc. - publication: the publication to which this article belongs to object of type publication (see the chapter "Publication") - issue: the issue to which this article belongs to object of type issue (see the chapter "Issue") - section: the section to which this article belongs to object of type section - language: the article language object of type language (see the chapter "Language") - owner: the user who created the article object of type user (see the chapter "User") - defined: boolean value (true/false) true if the article was set in the current environment; false otherwise